Updates and Deletes in the KQL engine

 The complex update statement (and update with deletes) can do all the above mentioned things in one go.
 So you can both update cells and delete rows based on your KQL statement.

-This might come in handy when working with live data (as we usually do, in the Real-Time Analytics world) and you need to manipulate the data stored in the storage engine in one go.
+This might come in handy when working with live data (as we usually do, in the Real-Time Intelligence world) and you need to manipulate the data stored in the storage engine in one go.

 Emagine a table with referece data like the one below: